 Forge Brewhouse – Timeline

-June 2015 – Forge Brewhouse was born and located on the east side of Sycamore, IL as a brewpub offering handcrafted beer and brick oven pizza.
+June 2015 to March 2018: Forge Brewhouse was born and located on the east side of Sycamore, IL as a brewpub offering handcrafted beer and brick oven pizza.

-March 2018 – Forge Brewhouse moved to DeKalb, IL as a brewing facility and public Taproom offering 14 taps.
-The restaurant separated as it’s own business.
-The restaurant is called The Forge Of Sycamore located downtown Sycamore, IL offering the same brick oven pizza, and proudly serving Forge Brewhouse beer.
+March 2018 to Present: Forge Brewhouse moved to DeKalb, IL as a brewing facility and public Taproom offering 14 taps.
+A new restaurant opened.
+It is called The Forge Of Sycamore located downtown Sycamore, IL offering the same brick oven pizzas, and proudly serving Forge Brewhouse beer.

 JD – Owner

 For over 30 years, JD has developed a skill that has put him among the top in his craft.
 After a career in the rodeo he began shoeing horses and became one of the best farriers in the country.
 He’s shod award winning horses for the best trainers in the world.
 His dedication to hammering out the perfect fit for each horse is the same dedication that now creates the best beers in the area.